e-c-k-e-r/vall-e/docs/README.md

     * VALL-E Continuous (prefixing with the input prompt) could also fix this, but technically makes it one-shot and not zero-shot
 * multi-lingual support is a bit of an afterthought
   * supported non-English speakers have the confidence problem for some speakers but exacerbated
-* there seems to be a regression with an increase in the word error rate, although it might only be inherent to the `NAR-len`
+* there's a regression in the `ar+nar-len-llama-8` model with a decrease in speaker similarity.

 ## Notices and Citations